nithyaramakrishnan/data-shield/ts-index.md

 ## Getting help and support
 {: #gettinghelp}

-For help, you can search for information in the documentation or by askquestions through a forum.
+For help, you can search for information in the documentation or by asking questions through a forum.
 You can also open a support ticket.
 When you are using the forums to ask a question, tag your question so that it is seen by the {{site.data.keyword.cloud_notm}} development team.
   * If you have technical questions about {{site.data.keyword.datashield_short}}, post your question on <a href="https://stackoverflow.com" target="_blank">Stack Overflow <img src="../../icons/launch-glyph.svg" alt="External link icon"></a> and tag your question with "ibm-data-shield".
   * For questions about the service and getting started instructions, use the <a href="https://developer.ibm.com/" target="_blank">dW Answers <img src="../../icons/launch-glyph.svg" alt="External link icon"></a> forum.
 Include the `data-shield` tag.

-For more information about getting support, see [how do I get the support that I need](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support).
+For more information about getting support, see [how do I get the support that I need](/docs/get-support?topic=get-support-getting-customer-support).